Simple Interest Compound Interest Formula

 The Power of Compounding: Long-Term Investment Growth

 The longer the investment period, the more pronounced the difference between simple and compound interest becomes.
-This is where the "power of compounding" truly shines.
+On top of that, this is where the "power of compounding" truly shines.
 While the initial difference might be small, over decades, the compounded interest can lead to significantly larger returns.
 This is why long-term investment strategies, like retirement planning, greatly benefit from the principles of compound interest.

 Real-World Applications: Where You Encounter Simple and Compound Interest